top of page

 Gravel road in West Fjords

-A large proportion of the roads consists of gravel roads
+A large proportion of the roads consist of gravel roads

 Driving through the West Fjords is not particularly easy.
 It is, if not the definition of, a long, winding road.
 You are always and almost the entire time driving in, over, or out of a fjord, and quite often, up to a mountain pass and down to the coast.
 Although excellent asphalt roads constitute a considerable part of the drive, a large proportion comprises gravel roads.
 Some are steep gravel roads, not always in the best conditions, even in summer.